 Modern shower wall panels are used to give the walls around your shower and your tub walls a sophisticated finish and are quickly gaining popularity as an alternative to waterproof ceramic tiles.

 Some shower wall panels can even be mounted on tiles that were installed earlier just as long as the tiles are level.

-While shower wall panels are made of a variety of materials, we’d advise you to buy panels made of PVC backed composite, high pressure laminate with MDF cores, acrylic or high grade fibre.
+While shower wall panels are made of a variety of materials, we’d advise you to buy panels made of PVC backed composite, high-pressure laminate with MDF cores, acrylic, or high-grade fiber.

 Here are some of the popular finishes that shower wall panels come in.
 However, keep in mind the color palette and design elements that you have incorporated in the rest of your bathroom while making a choice.
 You wouldn’t want only your bathing area to stick out.

 Shower wall panels that mimic natural stone finishes such as granite, marble, and stone tiles are an all-time favorite.
 While these panels may replicate the look of natural stone, they are a lot easier to maintain and clean, as well as install.

 2. Gloss finish

 Gloss finish shower wall panels are best suited for those who want a shiny looking shower area.
 You can choose gloss finish shower wall panels in a variety of colors, so rest assured that there is no dearth of choices.

 3. Subway tile finish

 The subway tile finish gives shower wall panels a polished tile look, replete with faux grout lines.
 This is ideal for those who want the classic tiles shower area look and feel.